tommyorndorff/extra-ransom/content/docs/morgan-hand-mill.md

 ## Heat Treat Strips
-* Bundle strips and place in 325 degrees oven for 45 minutes
+* Bundle strips and place in 325 degrees oven for 45 minutes ** 45 minutes at 325 produces a "blond" color
+    ** 20 minutes at 350 can also be used
+    ** Reference needed for results of this
 * If using a forced air oven[^3], flip end-to-end after approx 20 minutes

 ## Plane Butt & Tip Strips to 0.30 Over